Testing and COVID-19 Frequently Asked Questions (FAQs)

 What are the current orders to keep the virus from spreading?

-Follow the Minnesota Department of Health or the governor’s COVID-19 website to stay up to date on government orders to try to keep the spread of coronavirus disease 19 from overwhelming our health care system.
+Follow the Minnesota Department of Health or the governor’s COVID-19 website to stay up to date on government orders to save lives and try to keep the spread of coronavirus disease 19 from overwhelming our health care system.

 What advice do you have for people who associate this illness with certain groups of people